 Edexcel A Level Chemistry includes the following key themes: Atomic Structure and the Periodic Table; Bonding and structure; Redox; Inorganic Chemistry and the Periodic Table; Formulae, Equations and Amounts of Substance; Organic Chemistry; Modern Analytical Techniques; Energetics; Kinetics; Equilibria; Acid-Base Equilibria and Transition Metals.

 Terminal written papers which will be taken at the end of Year 13 are divided into the following units: Advanced Inorganic & Physical Chemistry (30%); Advanced Organic and Physical Chemistry (30%) and General and Practical Principles in Chemistry (40%).

 After Advanced Level

 Chemistry at Advanced GCE Level is a prerequisite for many courses at university and for many areas of employment.
-It is also a long-established and respected qualification that allows progression into a number of subjects at university including Chemistry itself, Natural Sciences, Medicine, Veterinary Science, Agriculture, Biochemistry, Chemical Engineering and related subjects.
-However, Chemistry graduates enter many disciplines.
-A degree in Chemistry is a qualification that is highly regarded in today’s world; technically adept individuals remain essential to our rapidly developing society and chemists find careers in law, finance and computing as well as areas which use the degree directly.
+It is also a long-established and respected qualification that allows progression into a number of subjects at university including Chemistry itself, Natural Sciences, Medicine, Veterinary Science, Agriculture, Biochemistry and Biosciences, Pharmacology, Chemical Engineering, Materials Sciences and related subjects.
+However, Chemistry graduates enter many disciplines and a degree in Chemistry is a qualification that is highly regarded in today’s world: technically adept individuals, problem solvers, numerate individuals and those that can deal with complex and challenging ideas remain essential to our rapidly developing society.
+Many Chemists find careers in law, finance and computing as well as those areas which use the degree directly.